From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Main results

 \section{Main results}

-This section is divided in two parts.
-The first one translate the hypocoercivity aspects of the Boltzmann operator in terms of mathematical properties for $L$ and $\Gamma$.
+This section is divided into two parts.
+The first one translates the hypocoercivity aspects of the Boltzmann linear operator in terms of mathematical properties for $L$ and $\Gamma$.
 Then, the second one states our results in terms of those assumptions.